 Now, US sportsbook operator FanDuel is about to ink a deal giving the world a window into what that’ll look like in the not-so-distant future.

 This week, the American Gaming Association released a map showing the spread of legal sports betting across the US.
 It showed there are now eight states with legal sports betting.
 Additionally, there are three more that have passed legislation and are currently formulating regulations to govern it.

 It also showed there are 21 other states considering passing sports betting legislation of their own in 2019.

-Heavily populated states like California, Texas, and Florida have already proven they’ll be slower to come on board.
+Heavily populated states like California and Texas have already proven they’ll be slower to come on board with Florida sports betting sites still under discussion.
 However, there’s no better indication sports betting is going mainstream than its spread to more than half the country.

 A 50-state $17 billion opportunity

 One industry analyst called sports betting a 50-state $17 billion revenue opportunity at the recent Betting on Sports America conference.